prose-im/prose-docs/src/data/guides/operating/deploy/index.md

 To run a Prose Pod on your premises, you have to run all of its parts independently.
 Each is released as a Docker image, on Docker Hub (see [hub.docker.com/u/proseim](https://hub.docker.com/u/proseim)) and on GitHub’s Container Registry (see [github.com/orgs/prose-im/packages](https://github.com/orgs/prose-im/packages)).

 !
-If you have any technical question while setting up your Prose Pod, feel free to [chat with our technical support team](https://prose.org/contact/) which will gladly help you fix any issue you encounter.
+If you have any technical question while setting up your Prose Pod, feel free to [contact our technical support team](https://prose.org/contact/) which will gladly help you fix any issue you encounter.

 #### Example: Run with Docker Compose